nphonghi/Classification-of-Hotel-Booking-Cancellations/README.md

 ## 🧪 Model Development & Evaluation

-During the model development process, I referred to the approach of Farzad Nekouei, particularly for feature engineering and model evaluation.
+During the model development process, I referred to the approach of **Farzad Nekouei**, particularly for feature engineering and model evaluation.
 In addition to XGBoost, I also implemented several other models such as **Logistic Regression, LightGBM, and CatBoost**, as well as more modern deep learning models like **TabNet and FT-Transformer**.

 Despite these efforts, the **XGBoost model still delivered the best performance**, likely due to better suitability or lack of tuning in other models.
 Below is the comparison of model performance on the test set: